temporalio/documentation/docs/activities.md

 #### Throttling

 Heartbeats may not always be sent to the Cluster—they may be throttled by the Worker.
-The throttle interval is the smaller of:
+The throttle interval is the smaller of the following:

-- `if heartbeatTimeout is provided, heartbeatTimeout * 0.8; else defaultHeartbeatThrottleInterval`
+- If `heartbeatTimeout` is provided, `heartbeatTimeout * 0.8`; otherwise, `defaultHeartbeatThrottleInterval`
 - `maxHeartbeatThrottleInterval`

 `defaultHeartbeatThrottleInterval` is 30 seconds by default, and `maxHeartbeatThrottleInterval` is 60 seconds by default.